-Tiger Woods Shows Signs of Old Self at Farmers Insurance Open
+Tiger Woods still leads at the Farmers Insurance Open

 Remember when Tiger Woods would dominate a tournament?
 Remember when he had a commanding lead on those he was playing against?